patrocinio/refarch-cloudnative-kubernetes-resiliency/README.md

 The main steps are the following:

-1. __Deploy BlueCompute to a new Kubernetes cluster__ Assuming you have already deployed BlueCompute to one Kubernetes cluster, you can deploy a new instance in Bluemix EU-DE region by re-following instructions at this [link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes).
-It is strongly recommended to keep same naming conventions between the two deployments (Bluemix spaces, Application names, Kubernetes service names, etc.).
+1. __Deploy BlueCompute to a new Kubernetes cluster__ Deploy BlueCompute to another  Kubernetes cluster, by re-following instructions at this [link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes).
+It is strongly recommended to keep same naming conventions between the two deployments (Kubernetes namespaces, etc.).

 2. __Configure Database Replication__  for both MySQL and Cloudant DB as the described in the documents available at the links below: